 This is what a honey bee swarm looks like

 These are NOT bees!
 Common type of wasps: Hornet and Yellow jackets

 and their nests

 When honey bees swarm they are in the process of dividing the colony in two.
 And that’s a good thing!
 However, when they are in your backyard it can be scary.
-Don’t get overly concerned – honey bees are very docile when swarming.
+Don’t get overly concerned – honey bees are generally very docile when swarming.
 Watch a Swarm Capture.

 Before calling please ensure your insects are honey bees and not wasps and have the answers, as best you can, to the following questions.
-Refer to the pictures below.

 - How long has the swarm been there?